mlswg/mls-protocol/draft-ietf-mls-protocol.md

        nodes above it.
 The root node always has a zero-length hash for this value.
-   * For nodes where an updated path secret was computed in step 1, compute the corresponding node secret and node key pair and replace the values stored at the node with the computed values.
+   * For nodes where an updated path secret was computed in step 1, compute the corresponding node key pair and replace the values stored at the node with the computed values.

 For example, in order to communicate the example update described in the previous section, the sender would transmit the following